Judgementall Hai Kya: Plot

-Bobby is a strange wealthy young woman living alone in Mumbai and working as a dubbing artist.
-In childhood, she had interfered in a fight between her parents, causing them to fall off the terrace to their deaths.
+Bobby is a strange, wealthy young woman living alone in Mumbai and working as a dubbing artist.
+In childhood, she had intervened in a fight between her parents, causing them to fall from the terrace to their deaths.
 When a producer touches her at work, she reacts by slicing his nose with a knife.
 She is then sent to an asylum.
-Her uncle manages her property and offers her house as a rental to a young married couple.
-Keshav is the husband to Reema.
-Bobby is obsessed with the couple and spies and stalks them constantly.
-Reema dies in a fire in the kitchen when a bottle of pesticide explodes.
-Bobby suspects Keshav and tries to get the police to investigate him but they find no evidence.
+Her uncle manages her property and offers her house for rent to a young married couple.
+Keshav is married to Reema.
+Bobby becomes obsessed with the couple and constantly spies on and stalks them.
+Reema dies in a kitchen fire when a bottle of pesticide explodes.
+Bobby suspects Keshav and tries to persuade the police to investigate him, but they find no evidence.
 She hallucinates Keshav threatening her and hits him with a chair in front of the police.
-She is put back in the asylum.
-It is revealed that she is imagining things; during electric shock treatment, she remembers that she threw the pesticide on the wife because she hallucinated a cockroach on her.
+She is returned to the asylum.
+It is revealed that she has been imagining things; during electric shock treatment, she remembers that she threw the pesticide on Reema because she hallucinated a cockroach on her.

-Two years later, Bobby is taking her meds but not leaving her house.
-Her cousin in London arranges for Bobby to be an understudy in a re-imagining of the Ramayana that she is helping design.
-When Bobby meets her cousin's new husband, it turns out to be Keshav.
-Keshav warns his wife that Bobby is not stable but his wife does not believe him.
-Bobby starts to lose herself in the character of Sita that she is understudying.
-She believes Keshav is Raavan and it is up to her to defeat him.
-Keshav panics and reaches out to her old boyfriend, Varun, who confirms that she obsesses over things and had imagined him to be a criminal.
-He breaks into her house and finds boxes of photos with Bobby photoshopped in instead of Keshav's wife.
-A photo of Keshav's wedding to her cousin proves that Bobby knew beforehand that they were married.
+Two years later, Bobby is taking her medication but does not leave her house.
+Her cousin in London arranges for Bobby to become an understudy in a reimagining of the Ramayana, which she is helping to design.
+When Bobby meets her cousin's new husband, he turns out to be Keshav.
+Keshav warns his wife that Bobby is unstable, but she does not believe him.
+Bobby begins to lose herself in the character of Sita, whom she is understudying.
+She believes Keshav is Raavan and that it is up to her to defeat him.
+Keshav panics and contacts her former boyfriend, Varun, who confirms that she becomes obsessive and had imagined him to be a criminal.
+He breaks into her house and finds boxes of photographs with Bobby photoshopped into them in place of Keshav's wife.
+A photograph of Keshav's wedding to her cousin proves that Bobby had known beforehand that they were married.